CodingPirates/forenings_medlemmer/.github/CONTRIBUTING.md

     contains a test api key.
 Quickpay has a series of cards that can be used [for testing][quickpay_cards]

+### Local development

+Pragmatic development is to use docker for database and run server and/or tests locally
+* Install Poetry
+* Run `poetry install`
+* Install npm
+* Run `npm install`
+* start the virtual env shell and work from there further on with `poetry shell`
+* boot the database with `docker-compose start database`
+* boot the selenium docker with `docker-compose start selenium`
+* Copy the sample envirionment file: `cp .env.example .env`
+* Run sass: `./node_modules/sass/sass.js members/static/members/sass/main.scss`
+* Run the tests: `./manage.py test`

+From here on you can boot a development server and optionally populate it with some arbitrary data:
+* Boot development server

 ## Creating a pull request

 1. Join our [slack][slackinvite] and introduce yourself in the _medlemssystem_dev_ channel.